FAQ

 Q: What is Canine Infectious Respiratory Disease?

 A: What is CIRD?
 CIRD is a fairly common ailment in dogs.
 People tend to associate it with dogs who have recently been boarded (or "kenneled").
-However, your dog could contract CIRD anywhere they come into contact with other dogs; such as, the Groomer, the veterinarian's office, in dog obedience class, at a dog show or any other dog related event.
+However, your dog could contract CIRD anywhere they come into contact with other dogs; such as, the groomer, the veterinarian's office, in dog obedience class, at a dog show, the dog park, or any other dog related event.
 Any time your dog is in the vicinity of an infected dog, the potential exists for infection.
 CIRD is caused by an airborne virus, which is highly contagious.
 The incubation period is about 7-10 days, meaning your dog will not display symptoms of illness for about 7-10 days following exposure to the virus.

 **If we observe a dog presenting CIRD symptoms, they are isolated immediately to prevent further exposure to other dogs and you or your emergency contact will be called to pick them up.
 Unfortunately, due to the 7-10-day incubation period, dogs may come into and leave our care before ever showing symptoms, exposing other dogs to the virus.
 We leave our big dog floor outdoor area door open during the day to provide good ventilation within our building.
 In addition, we use an animal quarter's disinfectant, capable of killing even the aids virus, to clean our facility.
 Unfortunately, CIRD is one of the risks of dog socialization.

 How do I know my dog has CIRD?
 The most common symptom is a cough that sounds as if there is something stuck or caught in the dog's throat.
 One way you can "test" for CIRD is to press the throat gently, right in the collar area.
 If the dog has CIRD, this will probably trigger some coughing.
 Other triggers include, exercise, drinking water and change of temperature.
 Other symptoms could include sneezing and conjunctivitis.
 Most dogs will act normal except for the cough and will have a normal appetite.
 It is also important to note that the Bordetella vaccine can cause sneezing and coughing for several days, just as the flu shots will sometimes give humans flu symptoms.
+If the Bordetella vaccine is adminsitered orally or intranasally, your dog must wait 7 days before returning to daycare.
 What do I do if my dog gets CIRD?
 It generally will be gone in seven to ten days.
 In some cases, an antibiotic is warranted.
 Contact your veterinarian for their recommended treatment plan.

 Back to top.